tmarback/ModularCommands/README.md

 Framework for creating and managing chat commands for Discord bots that use Discord4J.
 This framework focuses on offering the greatest flexibility for creating and managing commands in a bot as effortlessly as possible.

-The javadocs are available at https://jitpack.io/com/github/ThiagoTGM/ModularCommands/@VERSION@/javadoc/, where `@VERSION` should be replaced by the desired version. [latest](https://jitpack.io/com/github/ThiagoTGM/ModularCommands/0.1.0/javadoc/)
+The javadocs are available at https://jitpack.io/com/github/ThiagoTGM/ModularCommands/@VERSION@/javadoc/, where `@VERSION@` should be replaced by the desired version. [latest](https://jitpack.io/com/github/ThiagoTGM/ModularCommands/0.1.0/javadoc/)

 ## How to Use
 There are 2 ways to include this framework in your bot: